-The XADC Wizard is a Xilinx[®] CORE Generator[TM] tool that generates Verilog or VHDL Register Transfer Level (RTL) source code to configure the XADC primitive in Xilinx 7 series FPGAs.
+The XADC Wizard generates Verilog or VHDL Register Transfer Level (RTL) source code to configure the XADC primitive in Xilinx 7 series FPGAs.
 An example design and simulation test bench demonstrate how to integrate the core into user designs.

-The XADC Wizard is an ISE® CORE Generator IP tool, included with the ISE Design Suite.
+The XADC Wizard is included with the ISE and Vivado Design Suite software.
 For information about system requirements and installation, see Chapter 2, Installing the Wizard.
+Version 2.2 of the XADC Wizard is a Vivado-only update.
+The information in this version of the user guide covers use of the wizard in Vivado Design Suite only.